Wire Pull Smoke Grenade: The Complete Guide to How They Work

 Older consumer smoke products used a slow-match fuse requiring a lighter.
 Wire-pull technology eliminates several failure modes:

-All Shutter Bombs wire-pull grenades carry ATF approval as signaling devices, CE certification, and CPSC compliance testing β meaning the ignition system, smoke composition, and burn temperature have all been independently validated.
+All Shutter Bombs wire-pull grenades are CE Approved (EU) and ATF Compliant (US) - meaning the ignition system, smoke composition, and burn temperature have all been independently validated.

 Common Wire-Pull Mistakes to Avoid